 Advertisement

-Healthy habits during a watch and wait phase of CLL treatment
+Healthy habits during a watch-and-wait phase of CLL treatment

-How to prioritize your health when you are living with chronic lymphocytic leukemia.
+Learn how to prioritize your health when you are living with chronic lymphocytic leukemia.

 A man chops vegetables.
 A healthful diet is an important focus when living with leukemia.

 Chronic lymphocytic leukemia (CLL) is different from some other cancers in that some people who are diagnosed don’t receive treatment right away.
-This is because they either don’t need it yet or that early treatment could potentially result in complications.
+This is because they either don’t need it yet or early treatment could potentially result in complications.

 Focus on a healthy, well-rounded diet